fabiancdng/disable-wp-frontend/readme.txt

 = 2.0 =
 * New: Settings page in the WordPress dashboard to whitelist paths and enable/disable the frontend
 * New: Ability to update the plugin within the WordPress dashboard to the latest release
+* Refactor: Use PSR-4 coding standards, composer, and autoloading

 = 1.0.2 =
 * Refactor: Use `$path_whitelist` array for easily whitelisting paths